-\subsection{Stationary setting}
+\subsubsection{Stationary setting}

-Here we consider an infinite horizon model, meaning that there is no terminal time.
+\paragraph{Setting definition. } Here we consider an infinite horizon model, meaning that there is no terminal time.
 We assume that the players interact through a \emph{stationary} distribution, which represents a steady state of the population.

-\begin{definition}[Stationary MFG setting] A \defi{stationary MFG setting} is defined by a tuple $(\states, \actions, p, r, \gamma)$ consisting of: \begin{itemize} \item a state space $\states$ and an action space $\actions$, \item a one-step transition probability kernel $p: \states \times \actions \times \Delta_\states \to \Delta_\states$, \item a one-step reward function $r: \states \times \actions \times \Delta_\states \to \RR$, \item and a discount factor $\gamma \in [0,1]$. \end{itemize} The main difference with standard MDPs as recalled in Section~\ref{sec:background-mdp} is the presence of a third input for $p$ and $r$, which is an element of the mean field state space $\Delta_\states$.
-It plays the role of the population's state, which influences the dynamics and the rewards.
+\begin{definition}[Stationary MFG setting] A \defi{stationary MFG setting} is defined by a tuple $(\states, \actions, p, r, \gamma)$ consisting of: \begin{itemize} \item a state space $\states$ and an action space $\actions$, \item a one-step transition probability kernel $p: \states \times \actions \times \Delta_\states \to \Delta_\states$, \item a one-step reward function $r: \states \times \actions \times \Delta_\states \to \RR$, \item and a discount factor $\gamma \in [0,1]$. \end{itemize} \end{definition} The main difference with standard MDPs as recalled in Section~\ref{sec:background-mdp} is the presence of a third input for $p$ and $r$, which is an element of the mean field state space $\Delta_\states$.
+It plays the role of the population distribution, which influences the dynamics and the rewards.
 We will sometimes refer to the population distribution as the \defi{mean field state}.

 \paragraph{Mean field game. } We start by defining a few notations and then the notion of Nash equilibrium.

 Recall that in this setting, we focus on a situation in which the population distribution is stationary.
 However, each agent's state might be evolving.
-Assume the state of the population is given by $\mu \in \Delta_\states$ and consider a representative agent using policy $\pi \in \sPol$.
+Assume the state of the population is given by $\mu \in \Delta_\states$ and consider a representative player using policy $\pi \in \sPol$.
 The total, discounted reward of this player is given by:

 where the state of the agent evolves according to: